fluttercommunity/redux_undo/README.md

 ## Things to come in the future
 - [ ] Support for string based actions (currently supported are only class-based actions)
+- [ ] Support for making only a slice of the state undoable
 - [ ] more examples and documentation

 ## Installation